luhrts/monitoring/monitoring_monitors_ros/README.md

 ## Topic monitor

-The topic monitor subscribes to all topics in a list and checks whether they are published with a certain frequency.
+The topic monitor subscribes to all topics in a list and verifies that the are published on a certain frequency.
 It is based on the rostopic hz mechanism.
-For high bandwith topics this leads to a high overhead, as the topics are subscribed.
+For high bandwith topics this will cause a hiogh overhead since the topics are subscribed.
 The statistics monitor is a better solution in this case.

 **Monitored Values:**